Updated by Danielle

 If you are buying it strictly for rhythm duties, I would advise putting a heavier gauge guitar string on, just so you can have a little more power in your tone.

 IDEAL FOR: Classic and/or modern rock

 Like PRS, Gretsch does a great job with their economy electric guitars.
 The Streamliner series provides some solid value with a slightly smaller body design that's easier to play and looks better (in my opinion) than the larger hollow-body guitars.

 You've also got a Bigsby tremolo bridge, though that will matter less for rhythm purposes.

 Once again, you have a guitar that will handle clean, open chords with a lot of clarity and resonance.
 It's almost like having certain aspects of an acoustic guitar built into your electric.

 At not even $500, the Streamliners are a solid, high-value option.

-IDEAL FOR: Clear, open chords
+IDEAL FOR: Clean tones and open chords

 The five electrics highlighted above are my favorite recommendations.
-Though for rhythm players, I'd also recommended the following three as honorable mentions:
+Though for rhythm players, I'd also recommended the following as honorable mentions: